Judge Rotenberg Center

-The Judge Rotenberg Center (JRC) is a controversial institution in Canton, Massachusetts, United States, for people with developmental disabilities and emotional and behavioral disorders.
-The center is known for its use of the graduated electronic decelerator (GED), a torture device that administers electric shocks to residents as part of the institution's behavior modification program which has been condemned by the United Nations special rapporteur on torture.
+The Judge Rotenberg Center (JRC) is a pseudoscientific therapeutic institution in Canton, Massachusetts, United States, whose behavior modification program targeted at people with developmental disabilities and emotional and behavioral disorders has been condemned by the United Nations special rapporteur on torture.
+The center is known for its use of the graduated electronic decelerator (GED), a torture device that administers electric shocks to residents.

 The JRC's behavior modification program uses the methods of applied behavior analysis and relies heavily on aversion therapy.
-Aversives used at JRC include contingent food programs, movement limitation via long-term restraints, sensory deprivation, and GED shocks.
+Aversives used at JRC include food deprivation, movement limitation via long-term restraints, sensory deprivation, and GED shocks.
 While JRC claims to rely mainly on positive behavior support and contends that aversives are used only as a last resort when positive intervention has failed, state reports have repeatedly found that aversives are used for minor infractions, and that no significant positive behavior support programs exist.
 While the Food and Drug Administration issued a formal ban on the GED in 2020, the device continued to be used on some residents pending an administrative stay for the duration of the COVID-19 pandemic.
 In July 2021, the D.C.
 Circuit Court of Appeals ruled that the FDA could not issue a "partial stay" but must issue a blanket ban or no ban at all, thus allowing the JRC to continue using the device.
-In response to this ruling, congress amended the Food, Drug, and Cosmetic Act through the Consolidated Appropriations Act of 2022.
-The new amendments allow the FDA to ban a medical device for one use regardless of approval for other uses.
-This legislation effectively overturned the ruling reached by the D.C.
-Circuit Court.
+In response to this ruling, the United States Congress amended the Food, Drug, and Cosmetic Act through the Consolidated Appropriations Act of 2022.
+The amendments gave the FDA the authority to ban a medical device for one use regardless of approval for other uses.
+The FDA proposed a new ban based on its expanded authority in March 2024 and accepted public comments on the proposal through May 2024.
+After allowing two previous self-imposed deadlines (October 2025 and May 2026) to pass, the agency announced in July 2026 that it would make a final decision on the proposed ban by November 2026.